agentmorris/unsw-goannas/README.md

 * Runs a trained model on the validation data
 * Renders detections onto thumbnail images
 * Generates confusion matrices and HTML preview pages to present the results

+### Other files in this repo

+* [unsw-goannas-scrap.py](unsw-goannas-scrap.py): Exploratory analyses performed around the time of the original model training (2023).
+* [unsw-goannas-explore-data.py](unsw-goannas-explore-data.py): Exploratory analyses performed when I was rehydrating this project in 2025.
+* [unsw-alting-compare-goanna-detections.py](unsw-alting-compare-goanna-detections.py): Compare the two goanna detectors (YOLOv5 and YOLOv8), and compare both to the ground truth labels, and run on the complete dataset (including unlabeled images) to find previously-missed goannas.